gmljayadewa/Deora-Full-stack-web-development/PROGRESS.md

 - Test APIs
 - Explain my own code

-### GET Products - Thinking
+### Product APIs

-1. Who sends the request?
+#### GET Products - My Understanding

-→ Customer / frontend.
+Customer wants to see Deora products.

-2. What does the request ask for?
+Frontend sends a GET request to the Product API.

-→ Customer wants to retrieve/view products.
+The API gets product data from the database through Prisma.

-3. Where is the product data stored?
+The API sends the product data back to the frontend.

-→ PostgreSQL database.
+#### Things I Learned

-4. How does the API get the data?
+- GET is used to retrieve data.
-→ API uses Prisma to get product data from PostgreSQL.
+- API acts as the communication layer between frontend and database.

-5. What does the API return?
+- Prisma is used to communicate with the database.
-→ Product data inside an HTTP response.
+- PostgreSQL stores the product data.

-6. What happens if the database fails?
+#### Things I Don't Understand Yet

-→ API handles the error and normally returns 500 Internal Server Error.
+- How Next.js API route works

-7. Who is allowed to use this API?
+- How Prisma gets data from PostgreSQL
-→ For GET products, usually customers/visitors can access it.
-Authentication may not be required.
+- How the GET request reaches route.ts
-→ For Add/Update/Delete products, only authorized admins should be allowed.
+- How the response reaches the frontend

 ### ⏳ Parallel Task